Relintai/pandemonium_engine_docs/usage/export/exporting_for_android.md

     keytool -keyalg RSA -genkeypair -alias androiddebugkey -keypass android -keystore debug.keystore -storepass android -dname "CN=Android Debug,O=Android,C=US" -validity 9999 -deststoretype pkcs12
 ```

 This will create a `debug.keystore` file in your current directory.
 You should move it to a memorable location such as `%USERPROFILE%\.android\`, because you will need its location in a later step.
-For more information on `keytool` usage, see `this Q&A article ( https://godotengine.org/qa/21349/jdk-android-file-missing )`.
+For more information on `keytool` usage, see `this Q&A article ( https://pandemoniumengine.org/qa/21349/jdk-android-file-missing )`.

-Setting it up in Godot
+Setting it up in Pandemonium
 ----------------------

 Enter the Editor Settings screen.
 This screen contains the editor